As parents, we know that the education our kids receive is vital!

 Talk at Dinnertime

-If you don’t telecommute like me, you presumably will not see your children until you’re finished with your day at the workplace.
+If you don’t telecommute like me, you presumably will not see your children until you finish your day at the workplace.

 Dinnertime will be a decent opportunity to make up for lost time with how your kids’ day went.